 For the second summer of the Laidlaw Scholars Leadership and Research Programme I produced a Leadership-in-Action Video about my project on sustainable agricultural practices in Williamsburg, Virginia.
 My LiA project involved interviewing farmers in and around Williamsburg, academic researchers at the local university, The College of William and Mary and the manager of the Williamsburg Farmers Market.
 I also produced a reflective essay about my experience over the Laidlaw Scholarship titled 'Learning, Growing and Developing as a Leader'.

-Emory Southwick (he/they) is postgraduate researcher at Newcastle University, formally a Laidlaw scholar at Durham University, UK, where they achieved a First Class BA with Honours in Music at Stephenson College.
+Emory Southwick (they/them) is postgraduate researcher at Newcastle University, formally a Laidlaw scholar at Durham University, UK, where they achieved a First Class BA with Honours in Music at George Stephenson College.
 Emory has a research interest in those underrepresented in music, focusing on marginalised genders and LGBTQ+ people.
 Currently, they are working with Contemporary Music for All (CoMA) and has also set up their own business as an artist.

-I am an Economics student at Durham University.
+I graduated with First Class Honours in BA Economics from Durham University.
 My foremost interests are Development Economics and Environmental Economics.
 This is reflected in my research project which explored Demographic Economics, titled "The Shifting Distribution of the Global Population in the Twenty-First Century: an Econometric Analysis of the Projected Fortunes of Nigeria and Japan, with Policy Recommendations for Sustainable Development".

 I have experience working in economic consulting, specialising in competition economics, and am also a Zumba instructor.
 During my time on the Laidlaw Programme I have also served as a Laidlaw Schools Trust Mentor for Excelsior Academy in Newcastle.